StenaIT/carl-guild-group3-todo/README.md

 * Write test for Main component.
 * Setup a css.
 * Use redux beacuse we are not using it right now.
+* [Optional] Add multiple todo lists.
+* [Optional] Add Offline functionallity.
+* [Optional] Add Undo functionallity, this should be easy if we successfully apply a CQRS pattern with eventstore on server side.

 #### Start client